Johncci/summer-soccer-camp/README.md

     * Antonio Rodriguez - My Mentor who offered his help both by appointments and outside appointment hours and never failed to point me in the right direction when I was struggling to find solutions to existing bugs.

-    * Code Institute Tutors - For helping me with my website positioning and most importantly for spotting an error in a file name.
+    * Code Institute Tutors - For assisint me with numerous issues throughout the project and never failing to point me in the right direction.

-    * Jim Sawyer - For taking the time to discuss the best way for me to successfully complete this website and for providing moral support.
+    * Jim Sawyer - For taking the time to discuss the best way for me to successfully complete this website and for providing moral support at times of hardship.

-    * Harsh Chandra - For helping me write JavaScript code to create a functional Hamburger Menu and for helping me learn more about flex positioning.
+    * Harsh Chandra - For helping me write JavaScript code to create a functional Hamburger Menu and for helping me increase my knowledge of flex positioning.